WSU Access FAQs

-Beginning fall 2017, first-year undergraduate students whose Free Application for Federal Student Aid (FAFSA) estimated family contribution (EFC) is 0-5000 are eligible to receive a Wayne Access Grant.
+First-year undergraduate students whose Free Application for Federal Student Aid (FAFSA) estimated family contribution (EFC) is 0-5000 are eligible to receive a Wayne Access Grant.
+You must be admitted to WSU by December 1, 2017.
 Current students who enrolled before fall 2017 are not eligible for Wayne Access funds.
-You must be admitted to WSU by December 1, 2016.

 How do I apply for the Wayne Access program?

 An application is not required for the Wayne Access program.
 In order to be considered for a 2018-19 award WSU must receive your 2018-19 FAFSA by March 1, 2018.
 Awards will be given until funding is exhausted.